KDE/digikam-doc/setup_application/collections_settings.rst

     The digiKam Collections Configuration Page Appending a Root Album Folder

-To edit the properties of an entry, use the **Update button** on the right of the path.
+To edit the properties of an entry, use the **Update button** on the right side of the path.
 To remove an entry, use the **Red trash button** on right side.

 .. figure:: images/setup_collection_category.webp
     :alt: